CyprienBosserelle/BG_Flood/docs/modules/Validation_Checks.md

 ## Mass conservation
 Mass should be conserved in a model except when water is meant to leave the domain.
 Mass conservation is a basic test where whe check if mass of water already in the model and what is meant to be injected (river and/or rain) stay in the model (with wall bnds).
 This test is basic and trivial test with mild slope and already wet environment.
-It is, however a surprisingly hard test to suceed on steep dry slopes.
+It is, however a surprisingly hard test to succeed on steep dry slopes.

 The simple mass conservation test is great for checking engine flaws when using rain on grid.
 Here we push it to the extreme by throwing 100 m<sup>3</sup>/s for 100 s over 1 km<sup>2</sup> (equivalent 10 mm of rainfall falling in 100 s which is equivalent to a rate of 360 mm/h for 1.5-ish minutes ).
 Note that there are a few tricks to to force the Buttinger to conserve mass but we decided not to turn them off for these tests.